 Due to losses from Lehman’s bankruptcy, investors fled money market mutual funds.
 As a result, businesses couldn't get money to fund their day-to-day operations.
 If it had lasted another few weeks, shippers wouldn’t have had the cash to deliver food to grocery stores.
 We were that close to a complete collapse.

 09September 18, 2008: Paulson and Bernanke Submit Bailout to Congress

 Paulson and Bernanke asked Congress to approve a $700 billion bailout to buy up mortgage-backed securities that were in danger of defaulting.
 By doing so, Paulson wanted to take these debts off the books of banks, hedge funds, and pension funds that held them.

 When asked what would happen if Congress didn't approve the bailout, Paulson replied, "If it doesn't pass, then heaven help us all."

 Bernanke announced the Fed would lend the money needed by banks and businesses to operate so they wouldn't have to pull out the cash in money market funds.
 This, along with the announcement of the bailout package, calmed the markets enough keep the economy functioning.
-Unfortunately, the Fed didn't have time to come up with a snazzy name, so the Asset-Backed Commercial Paper Money Market Fund Liquidity Facility was born.
-The Fed created many other innovative but poorly named, tools throughout the crisis.
+The Asset-Backed Commercial Paper Money Market Fund Liquidity Facility was born.
+The Fed created many other innovative but poorly named tools throughout the crisis.